 6. The cover wasn’t a good fit

 They say “don’t judge a book by its cover” — but let’s be honest, we all do.
 Readers have different expectations for covers depending on the book’s genre, and elements like the image, typeface, featured characters, and colors all impact how readers approach a book.
-BookBub editors know what types of covers our readers respond to, and if a book’s genre is unclear at a glance or the image does not appear professionally designed, they may be less likely to accept.
+BookBub editors know what types of covers our readers respond to, and if a book’s genre is unclear at a glance or the image does not appear professionally designed, they may be less likely to select it.

 How to fix: Examine the covers of popular titles in the book’s genre and decide if the cover needs a redesign.
-If so, you might want to hire a professional cover designer — you can check out some of our cover design resources here.
+If so, you might want to hire a professional cover designer — you can check out some cover design resources here.

 7. The book’s platform was not competitive